wp-plugins/idx-broker-platinum/readme.txt

 <h3>IDX Broker Platinum Plugin</h3>

 <ul>
-<li>Plans start at $59.99 and are well-suited to Offices and Tech-savvy Realtors.
-For a simpler version of IDX Broker, try the <a href="http://wordpress.org/plugins/idx-broker-wordpress-plugin/">IDX Broker Original Plugin</a>.</li>
+<li>Plans start at $59.99 and are well-suited to Offices and tech-savvy Realtors.
+For plans that start at $39.99, check out the <a href="http://wordpress.org/plugins/idx-broker-wordpress-plugin/">IDX Broker Original Plugin</a>.</li>
-<li>Intra-daily updates for over 100 RETS datasets, for the most up-to-date data and images.</li>
+<li>Intra-daily updates for all RETS datasets (check with your local MLS), for the most up-to-date data and images.</li>
 <li><a href="http://www.idxbroker.com/features/platinum/layout-(template)-manager">New Layout Selector</a>, with impressive new layouts that can be selected for each page type.</li>
 <li><a href="http://kb.idxbroker.com/index.php?/Knowledgebase/Article/View/7/0/using-a-custom-subdomain">Custom Domains</a> setup through IDX Broker Platinum are fully indexable  <a href="https://sites.google.com/site/webmasterhelpforum/en/faq--crawling--indexing---ranking#subfolder-subdomain" target="_blank" >according to Google.</a> Choosing a hosted solution like IDX Broker Platinum means that you will get many more lead capture, engagement, and other features that cannot be replicated within WordPress itself.
 Choose the most powerful IDX solution from the start, and you won't be disappointed.</li>
 <li>Now you can use short codes to add IDX Page Links and Widgets to your WordPress Posts and Pages!</li>